wondering-packet/learning-vault/Git/Exercises/E002d - Conflict.md

 conflict/main in login.md
 cat logout.md
 conflict: new conflict v2
-# modifying the content of files to cause conflict; we need to modify the same files to cause conflict.
+# modifying the content of files to cause conflict
+# we need to modify the same files to cause conflict.
 echo "main: new lines to login" >> login.md
 echo "main: new lines to logout" >> logout.md
 # staging & commiting. checkout the IMPORTANT note at the end.